datamininggroup/hadrian/README.md

 PFA Open Inference Engine (POIE): implementations of the PFA specification
 ========

-**As of version 0.8.4, Hadrian, Titus, and Aurelius are available with the Apache License v2.0**
+**As of version 0.8.4, the PFA Open Inference Engine (POIE), Titus, and Aurelius are available with the Apache License v2.0**

 **Version v.0.8.4**